shabin5785/Udemy-React/React_Doc_1.md

 In addition to taking input data (accessed via this.props), a component can maintain internal state data (accessed via this.state).
 When a component's state data changes, the rendered markup will be updated by re-invoking render().> We loved with a love that was more than love

 - JSX is a syntax extension to JavaScript.
+JSX produces React "elements".
+You can embed any JavaScript expression in JSX by wrapping it in curly braces.